esby-space/ftc2021/README.md

 ## AutonOP

-TBD
+### plan

+1. use tensorflow object detection to see where we should place the duck
+2. do a ~180 degree spin to align delivery system with shipping container
+3. drive and drop off the duck
+4. drive forward and turn ~90 degrees so we're facing the duck carousel
+5. drive forward and align duck wheel with duck carosel, spin until duck falls off
+6. spin to align us with the wall, strafe into box

 ---

 ## i would love your help!

-check the team discord for an ongoing list of programming projects that still need completion. even without the control hub there's plenty of research and coding to be done!
+check the team discord for an ongoing list of programming projects that still need completion!

 ## the software team!